 Terry Tamminen has long been drawn to the undersea world, starting in the 1960s with a family-run tropical fish breeding business in Australia and continuing with studies on conch depletion in the Bahamas, manatee populations in Florida coastal waters, and mariculture in the Gulf States with Texas A&M University.

-Mr. Tamminen was appointed as the Secretary of the California Environmental Protection Agency by Governor Arnold Schwarzenegger on November 12, 2003.
+More recently, Mr. Tamminen was appointed as the Secretary of the California Environmental Protection Agency by Governor Arnold Schwarzenegger on November 12, 2003.
 Ten years earlier in 1993, Mr. Tamminen founded the Santa Monica Baykeeper and served as its Executive Director for six years.
-He co-founded Waterkeeper programs in San Diego, Orange County, Ventura, and Santa Barbara and serves on the Board of the National Waterkeeper Alliance.
-From 1999-2003, MR. Tamminen was the Executive Director of Environment Now in Santa Monica, a foundation dedicated to the restoration and protection of California's environment and natural resources.
+He co-founded Waterkeeper programs in San Diego, Orange County, Ventura, and Santa Barbara.
+From 1999-2003, MR. Tamminen was the Executive Director of Environment Now in Santa Monica, a foundation dedicated to the restoration and protection of California’s environment and natural resources.

 Mr. Tamminen has served on numerous civic and charitable Boards and Commissions, including as Chair of the Public Advisory Committee to the Southern California Wetlands Recovery Project and on the U.S. Navy Pt.
 Mugu Naval Air Station Restoration Advisory Board, the Los Angeles/Long Beach Harbor Safety Committee and on the Board of the Wishtoyo Foundation, a group that preserves natural resources through Chumash Indian traditional teachings.